Dutch language: Spelling and writing system

 Since the 1980s, the Dutch Language Union has been given the mandate to review and make recommendations on the official spelling of Dutch.
 Spelling reforms undertaken by the union occurred in 1995 and 2005.
 In the Netherlands, the official spelling is currently given legal basis by the Spelling Act of September 15, 2005.
 The Spelling Act gives the Committee of Ministers of the Dutch Language Union the authority to determine the spelling of Dutch by ministerial decision.
 In addition, the law requires that this spelling be followed "at the governmental bodies, at educational institutions funded from the public purse, as well as at the exams for which legal requirements have been established".
 In other cases, it is recommended, but it is not mandatory to follow the official spelling.
 The Decree on the Spelling Regulations 2005 of 2006 contains the annexed spelling rules decided by the Committee of Ministers on April 25, 2005.
 In Flanders, the same spelling rules are currently applied by the Decree of the Flemish Government Establishing the Rules of the Official Spelling and Grammar of the Dutch language of June 30, 2006.

-The Woordenlijst Nederlandse taal, more commonly known as het groene boekje (i.e. "the green booklet", because of its color), is the authoritative orthographic word list (without definitions) of the Dutch Language Union; a version with definitions can be had as Het Groene Woordenboek; both are published by Sdu.
+The Woordenlijst Nederlandse taal, more commonly known as het groene boekje (i.e. "the green booklet", because of its colour), is the authoritative orthographic word list (without definitions) of the Dutch Language Union; a version with definitions can be had as Het Groene Woordenboek; both are published by Sdu.